Varndean School

-Varndean School is a secondary school serving a large area of Brighton, England.
+Varndean School is a secondary school serving a large area of Brighton and Hove, England.

 In 2013, 2017 and 2022, Ofsted inspectors described Varndean as a 'Good' school.
 Varndean shares the Surrenden Campus with Balfour Primary School, Dorothy Stringer School, Varndean College and Downs View Link college.

 History

 Varndean was founded in 1884 in central Brighton as York Place Higher Grade School.
-An Organised Science School was added in 1894.
 The name changed to Brighton Municipal Secondary School for Girls in 1905.
-During World War I, the York Place buildings were taken over for use as an Indian Military Hospital and not returned until 1919.
+During World War I, the York Place buildings were taken over for use as an Indian Military Hospital and were not returned until 1919.

 In 1926, the school moved to a new site on the outskirts of Brighton.
-It was renamed 'Varndean' School for Girls, after the nearby farm.
+It was renamed Varndean School for Girls, after the nearby farm.
 The new building was opened by the Duchess of Atholl.

-During World War II half the school evacuated to the Holme Valley in Yorkshire.
+During World War II half the school evacuated to the Holme Valley in West Yorkshire.

-The School was a Grammar school for girls until the comprehensive movement and the take-over of Brighton by East Sussex County Council saw the educational system reorganised.
-Between 1975 and 1979, Varndean Grammar School for Girls became Varndean High School, a coeducational comprehensive.
-The Boys' Grammar School became Varndean Sixth Form College.
+The School was a grammar school for girls until the comprehensive movement and the take-over of Brighton by East Sussex County Council saw the educational system reorganised.
+Between 1975 and 1979, Varndean Grammar School for Girls became Varndean High School.

-The school's position on Ditchling Road provides far reaching views across Brighton and Hove, and equally the school is visible from much of the city.
 The original building design from 1926 has been both modified and expanded since to accommodate increased pupil numbers.
 In the original building, several rooms have been converted into IT suites and extensions made to house new Mathematics rooms, a Music suite and extra PE facilities, such as a Fitness Suite and a Dance Studio.
-A Sports hall, astro-turf and 3G pitches have also been added.
+A sports hall, AstroTurf and 3G pitches have also been added.